jsantiago611/digital-garden-master/_posts/2022-04-13-temptation-stage-1.md

 ---
-title: The first stage of tempatation is rationalization
+title: The first stage of temptation is rationalization
 tags: temptation
 categories: reflection
 ---